kevlu8/CPCC/README.md

 To use a library, simply put `use <libname>;` at the beginning of your code.

-To compile your CP program, run `cpcc file.cpc`.
+To compile your CPC program, run `cpcc file.cpc`.

 If you would not like the credits comments at the beginning of your code, simplify run `cpcc --nocredits file.cpc`.

+If you would not like warnings to be printed, simply run `cpcc --Wnone file.cpc`.

 ### Installing

 As CPCC depends on its libraries, it is **highly recommended** that you build from source as opposed to installing a prebuilt version.
+You may need to install Boost for CPCC to work.

 1. Clone the repository: